Boronic acid: Suzuki coupling reaction

 Boronic acids are used in organic chemistry in the Suzuki reaction.
 In this reaction the boron atom exchanges its aryl group with an alkoxy group from palladium.

 Chan–Lam coupling

 In the Chan–Lam coupling the alkyl, alkenyl or aryl boronic acid reacts with a N–H or O–H containing compound with Cu(II) such as copper(II) acetate and oxygen and a base such as pyridine forming a new carbon–nitrogen bond or carbon–oxygen bond for example in this reaction of 2-pyridone with trans-1-hexenylboronic acid:

 The reaction mechanism sequence is deprotonation of the amine, coordination of the amine to the copper(II), transmetallation (transferring the alkyl boron group to copper and the copper acetate group to boron), oxidation of Cu(II) to Cu(III) by oxygen and finally reductive elimination of Cu(III) to Cu(I) with formation of the product.
-Direct reductive elimination of Cu(II) to Cu(0) also takes place but is very slow.
 In catalytic systems oxygen also regenerates the Cu(II) catalyst.